The video we shared below is funny.

 Now, there might be a sports performance reason that you do the exercise, but for the average person, it’s not an exercise that I recommend.

 This is a better exercise that you can do.
 I am in a four point position.
 I am going to slightly lift my knees and alternate moving my arms and legs.

 This is a far better exercise for the shoulders because now you are placing the load through the arms.
 The load through the arms activates the rotator cuff muscles, which is what we want to do.
 By activating those scapular muscles, the shoulders are being put in a good position for strengthening.
 Plus, that alternating arms and legs movement is a pattern that we want to promote and encourage because that is how the body naturally moves.

 I am not going to be able to demonstrate this.
 It is difficult to describe it but it has become very popular with the rise in Crossfit.
 It is a way of building momentum in order to do more pull ups in a shorter period of time.
 This momentum puts a lot of stress on the shoulders.
 If you have a previous injury, it’s not exactly the best exercise to do.

 Chin Up (alternative)

 There you go!
 Those are the 3 Worst Bodyweight Exercises for your Shoulders.
-If you are looking at doing any type of bodyweight Tricep exercise like a Tricep Dip, make sure to switch it up with the Narrow Grip Push Up.
+If you are looking at doing any type of bodyweight Tricep exercises, like a Tricep Dip, make sure to switch it up with the Narrow Grip Push Up.
 If you are looking at doing any kind of Crab walking, switch it up for that Bear Crawl.
-And then thirdly, if you are doing any Kipping Pull Ups, switch it up and give the Chin Ups a go.
-Those are being better alternatives.
+And then thirdly, if you are doing any Kipping Pull Ups, switch it up and give Chin Ups a go.
+Those better alternatives.

-Now if you are looking for a more tips like the above, then check out Bodyweight Corrective Exercises, here:
+Now if you are looking for more tips like the above, then check out Bodyweight Corrective Exercises, here: